Alitindrawan24/taste-bin/README.md

 To get started with TasteBin, you will need to have Node JS installed on your computer.
 You can download Node JS from the official website: https://nodejs.org/
 And also you need to have Mongo DB installed on your computer.
 You can download Mongo DB from the official website: https://www.mongodb.com/

-Once you have Go installed, follow these steps:
+Once you have Node Js and Mongo DB installed, follow these steps:
 - Clone the repository to your local machine using
 ```bash
 git clone https://github.com/Alitindrawan24/taste-bin.git